Creating a Flint

 name = "my-project"

-flint init my-project --preset defaultThe preset adds plugins, mods, and template files:
+flint init my-project --preset defaultThe default preset adds all standard shards and mods:

 [flint]